AI Methods and Applications

 For

-The program is well-suited, for example, for
+The program is well-suited to, for example:

-- IT specialists, managers, and directors;
+- IT specialists, managers, and directors

-- analysts;
+- Analysts

-- business development leaders and managers;
+- Business development leaders and managers

-- HR professionals;
+- HR professionals

-- engineers from different fields.
+- Engineers from different fields

 Content and Schedule